pengantar/compute/content/news/computech-hpe-s-overall-partner-of-the-year.md

 ---
+title: "Computech is HPE’s Overall Partner of the Year"
+categories:
-category: awards
+  - awards
 date: "2018-07-23"
 image:
   name: hpe-event-0.jpg
   description: Computech Limited & HPE teams celebrate 3 awards won by Computech during
     the HPE Africa Tour
-title: Computech is HPE’s Overall Partner of the Year
 ---

 The HPE Africa Tour is an annual roadshow during which HPE recognises outstanding partners and thanks customers for their support.
 This year, the awards for English speaking Africa (East & Southern Africa) was held in Nairobi.